 - Has light muscle twitching in the incision area

 - Shakes or pants (which could also indicate general post-op pain)

 Phantom pain is a normal complication and many amputee pets get it.
-Although time is the best thing that can help the severed nerve to heal, you can take steps to alleviate this pain.
+Time is the best thing that can help the severed nerve to heal, but you can take steps to alleviate this pain.

 - Tripawd Calpurnia’s Mom posted some great phantom limb pain tips here.

 “Gabapentin is used to help control certain types of seizures in patients who have epilepsy.
 Gabapentin is also used to relieve the pain of postherpetic neuralgia (PHN; the burning, stabbing pain or aches that may last for months or years after an attack of shingles).
 Gabapentin is in a class of medications called anticonvulsants.
 Gabapentin treats seizures by decreasing abnormal excitement in the brain.
 Gabapentin relieves the pain of PHN by changing the way the body senses pain.”

 Many human and animal medical studies report that if you start Gabapentin just one day before amputation and continue for a week after the procedure, it can eliminate or reduce phantom limb pain.

 Even if your pet doesn’t have Gabapentin prior to surgery, the drug can still be used post-op.
 Most pets take it two to 3 times daily for best results.
 This drug is available in generic form, which is far less expensive.

 Gabapentin is a newer pain relief option in veterinary medicine, and many vets are still unfamiliar with it.
 If yours doesn’t know about this helpful drug, ask them to consult with a veterinary pain management specialist from the International Veterinary Academy of Pain Management.

 Blood clots are the least common post-amputation surgery side effect.
 Thankfully they are rare but it’s important to be aware of the risk.
 A small number of Tripawds members have died from them.